-You've got a choice of ways to navigate around the map:
+There's different ways navigate around the map:

-- Search using the search box in the top left for a town, village, postcode or Grid Ref.
+- Search using the search box in the top for a town, village, postcode or Grid Ref.
 In the app, this will only work while you have a data connection.

-- Scroll with your mouse or touchscreen.
+- Move around the map using your mouse or touchscreen.

-3. Changing map style
+3. Changing map type